 At the time of its production in 1951, Colors for a Large Wall was the largest painting Kelly had ever made.
 It brings together four strategies fundamental to modernism: the additive composition of similar elements (each square is painted separately), the use of chance (each square is arranged randomly), the idea of the readymade (each color was taken from the French craft paper Kelly used to produce the collage on which the painting is based), and the allover grid of its composition.
 The result is a painting in which no aspect of its appearance has been determined by the artist’s personal choices.

-“I have never been interested in painterliness,” Kelly has said, using painterliness to mean “a very personal handwriting, putting marks on a canvas.”
+“I have never been interested in painterliness,” Kelly said, using “painterliness” to mean “a very personal handwriting, putting marks on a canvas.”
 There is no personal handwriting, nor even any marks as such, in Colors for a Large Wall, which comprises sixty-four abutting canvases, each the same size (a fraction under a foot square) and each painted a single color.
 Not even the colors themselves, or their position in relation to each other, could be called personal; Kelly derived them from commercial colored papers, and their sequence is arbitrary.
-Believing that "the work of an ordinary bricklayer is more valid than the artwork of all but a very few artists," he fused methodical procedure and a kind of apollonian detachment into a compositional principle.